jchapuis/fs2-kafka-mock/README.md

     for {
       _ <- mockConsumer
         .publish("topic", "key", "value")
-        .start // this call semantically blocks until we can publish to the consumer, so launch it into a fiber record <- {
+        .start // this call semantically blocks until we can publish to the consumer
+               // hence the need to run it in a separate fiber record <- {
         implicit val mkConsumer: MkConsumer[IO] = mockConsumer.mkConsumer
         KafkaConsumer